Local Broadcast (UDP/OSC)

 ESPGeiger can broadcast click events and periodic stats to a UDP multicast group using the Open Sound Control (OSC) 1.0 wire format.
 Any OSC-aware tool on the same LAN (Pure Data, TouchDesigner, python-osc, Max/MSP, Node-RED) can subscribe and react to live radiation events without polling MQTT or HTTP.

-A matching receiver firmware variant (UDP-Receiver) lets a tubeless ESP device mirror another ESPGeiger over the air: display, MQTT, WebAPI, OLED and blip-LED all work as if a real tube were attached.
+A matching receiver firmware variant (UDP-Receiver) lets a tubeless ESP device mirror another ESPGeiger over the air.
+Display, MQTT, WebAPI, OLED and blip-LED all work as if a real tube were attached.

 - Multicast group:

-239.255.86.86(site-local, configurable) - UDP port:
+239.255.86.86(configurable) - UDP port:

 57340(configurable) - Service announced via mDNS as